-Before launching a formal appeal, the student should inform the Graduate Coordinator about the nature of the appeal.
-The Graduate Coordinator (or a delegate) will review the academic decision based on the evidence provided by the student within two weeks.
+Before launching a formal appeal, the student should inform the Graduate Coordinator about the nature of the appeal, which must be done within two weeks after the date the academic decision was made available to the student.
+The Graduate Coordinator (or a delegate) will review the academic decision within two weeks, based on the evidence provided by the student.
 For the review, the Graduate Coordinator shall consult all members of the committee that made the original academic decision.

 If the student is not satisfied with the outcome of the review, he or she can appeal directly to the School of Graduate Studies.
-For details on the appeals process, please consult https://www.queensu.ca/ombuds/.
+For details on the appeals process, please consult the following resources: